MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-all-internal-transactions-of-an-address.md

   // ...and any other configuration
 });

-// Use Moralis EvmApi to get wallet transactions with internal transactions included const response = await Moralis.EvmApi.transaction.getWalletTransactions(params);
+// Use the Moralis EvmApi to get wallet transactions with internal transactions included const response = await Moralis.EvmApi.transaction.getWalletTransactions(params);

 // Print the response in JSON format